Dhruv0306/SymphonyProject1/README.md

 Content-Type: multipart/form-data

 Parameters:
+- batch_id: UUID for batch tracking (required)
-- files: Array of image files (optional)
+- files: Array of image files (required if paths not provided)
-- paths: Semicolon-separated URLs (optional)
+- paths: Semicolon-separated URLs (required if files not provided)

-- batch_id: UUID for batch tracking (optional)
+Note: Either files or paths must be provided along with batch_id

 Response:
 [